gooch/sustainable_energy_without_the_hot_air/book.md

 upon renewables to fill the [energy] gap is living in an utter dream world and is, in my view, an enemy of the people.”

-Similar disagreement can be heard within the ecological movement.All agree that *something* must be done urgently, but *what?* Jonathon Porritt, chair of the Sustainable Development Commission, writes:
-“there is no justification for bringing forward plans for a new nuclear power pro-gramme at this time, and ... any such proposal would be incompatible with [the Government’s] sustainable development strategy;” and “a non-nuclear strategy could and should be sufficient to deliver all the carbon savings we shall need up to 2050 and beyond, and to ensure secure access to reliable sources of energy.”
+Similar disagreement can be heard within the ecological movement.All agree that *something* must be done urgently, but *what?* Jonathon Porritt, chair of the Sustainable Development Commission, writes: “there is no justification for bringing forward plans for a new nuclear power pro-gramme at this time, and ... any such proposal would be incompatible with [the Government’s] sustainable development strategy;” and “a non-nuclear strategy could and should be sufficient to deliver all the carbon savings we shall need up to 2050 and beyond, and to ensure secure access to reliable sources of energy.”
 In contrast, environmentalist James Lovelock writes in his book, *The Revenge of Gaia*: “Now is much too late to establish sustainable development.”
-In his view, power from nuclear fission, while
+In his view, power from nuclear fission, while not recommended as the long-term panacea for our ailing planet, is “the only effective medicine we have now.”
+Onshore wind turbines are “merely ... a gesture to prove [our leaders’] environmental credentials.”

 ![OutOfGas](OutOfGasS.jpg)